-G. At weaning, do you move piglets into group housing furnished with bedding for the duration of their growing/finishing life?
-Yes No WIs/Piggery Map/Plan H. Is your shelter/housing: Diary/Piggery Map/Plan/CAR Permanent?
-OR Yes No Portable?
+0 utdoor Bred, Raised Indoors on Straw G Growin ig and Finishing Production Requirements G At weaning, do you move piglets into group housing furnished with bedding for the duration of their growing/finishing life?
+Yes No WIs/Piggery Map/Plan H Is your shelter/housing: Diary/Piggery Map/Plan/CAR - Permanent?
+OR Yes No - Portable?
 OR Yes No - Outdoor pens with shelter?
 Yes No Is the base of your shelters impermeable?
 Yes No If your structures are portable, do you move them at least every three (3) months?
 Yes No Do you keep weaners and growers on slatted floors?
-Yes No I. Does shelter for weaners, growers and finishers meet the space allowance standards of the Model Code of Practice for the Welfare of Animals - Pigs Appendix 3, Table 5?
+Yes No Ι. Does shelter for weaners, growers and finishers meet the space allowance standards of the Model Code of Practice for the Welfare of Animals - Pigs Appendix 3, Table 5?
 Yes No Piggery Map/Plan/Diary/Model Code of Practice for the Welfare of Animals - Pigs J. Confirm that the following husbandry practices are not carried out on farm: Yes No WIs/Diary/Vet Report Nose ringing Teeth clipping Tusk trimming Surgical castration Do you carry out Tail Docking?
 Yes No Provide vet instructions, as well as details of the qualifications of the person carrying out the tail docking procedures and record the age of the pigs at the time tail cocking is conducted.